ESADavid/Equity-Shield-Advocates/PHASE_1_NEXT_STEPS.md

 ---

-## Success Criteria for Phase 1 Completion:
+## Success Criteria for Phase 1 Completion

 - ✅ Logger wrapper implemented and integrated
 - ✅ Error handler implemented and integrated